eclipse-esmf/esmf-sdk-js-aspect-model-loader/CONTRIBUTING.md

 # Contributing Source Code (using GitHub)

-* We use this GitHub repository to track issues and feature requests, as well as discuss and manage all PR's related to this project.
+- We use this GitHub repository to track issues and feature requests, as well as discuss and manage all PR's related to this project.
-* Opening `Issues` and `PRs` in GitHub is the preferred way to interact with the community around the SDS SDK JS Aspect Model loader.
+- Opening `Issues` and `PRs` in GitHub is the preferred way to interact with the community around the EMSF JS Aspect Model loader.

 ## Branching